akshayjai1/movable-box/README.md

 ## General Info

-User can create multiple boxes, select a box by clicking on it & move the box using keys "A" "S" "D" "W"
+An app that generates new multiple boxes & moves those boxes using keyboard keys "A" "S" "D" "W"

 ## Technologies Used